-4.9.5 Protection of the public
+4.9.5 Protection of people

 The application should identify and describe all the radiological and non-radiological aspects of site activities that could have environmental effects, including exposure to members of the public during operation.
+This should include the technical basis for calculating the dose to the public from licensed activities.
+For existing facilities, the application should include the maximum effective doses to the public as a result of activities conducted at the plant during the current licence period.